Regional Aviation Association of Australia: Early Career Pilot Attributes Study

-Appeal For Government Assistance Under Covid-19
+Appeal For government assistance Under Covid-19

 The Australian Regional Aviation Association encourages the Government to seek further emergency financial assistance for aviation organizations affected by the current lockdown and travel restrictions (RCA).
 As a result, the Michael McCormack as Deputy Prime Minister of Federal Government has agreed to provide $198 million in route subsidies to regional airlines, aimed at providing reduced services to regional communities at risk of losing their current scheduled service, and an additional $100 million in direct financial support to smaller airlines facing collapse.

 The Federal Government of Australia released the new Aviation Recovery Framework on 20 December 2021.
 Its aim is to recover the aviation industry damaged by the epidemic, which also means that the aviation industry has a potential role in economic recovery.
 After the release of the New Aviation Recovery Framework, the CEO of Regional Aviation Association of Australia Steven Campbell said that the funds were used for Regional Airline Network Support program, and 15 million was used for remote airstrip upgrades and 6.6 million was used for remote air services scheme.

-New Regional Roadshow Series
+New regional roadshow series

-In 2020, due to the restriction of COVID-19, the Annual General Meeting of Regional Aviation Association of Australia cannot be held normally.
+In 2020, due to the restriction of COVID-19, the annual general meeting of Regional Aviation Association of Australia cannot be held normally.
 Instead, regional roadshows will be held, including aspects of convention and some aspects of technical working group.

 In March 2021, more than 80 members of the Regional Aviation Association of Australia (RAAA) gathered in Mildura for a two-day roadshow series.
 This is the Regional Aviation Association of Australia's first regional roadshow to replace the organization's usual annual meeting.
 The event was supported by the City Council's Activity Grant and support Recovery Fund.
 The main aim is to discuss the latest situation on COVID-19 impacts and recovery of the aviation industry, including the Ministry of Infrastructure Transport, Regional Development and Communications.

 In December 2021, Regional Aviation Association of Australia announced they cooperate with AMDA to conduct the roadshow and aviation showcase across Australia.
 Both sides believe that this cooperation will achieve a win-win outcome and make the value of regional aviation in Australia even more significant.
 The regional aviation showcase cooperate with AMDA will be conducted during 28 February 2023 to 5 March 2023.